5th IIFA Awards

 The official ceremony took place on 22 May 2004, at the Singapore Indoor Stadium, in Esplanade Concert Hall, Singapore.
 During the ceremony, IIFA Awards were awarded in 27 competitive categories.
-The ceremony was televised in India and internationally on Star Plus.
+The ceremony was televised in India and internationally on Sony TV.
 Actors Rahul Khanna hosted the ceremony.

-Kal Ho Naa Ho led the ceremony with 17 nominations, followed by Munna Bhai M.B.B.S. with 12 nominations and Koi...
-Mil Gaya with 11 nominations.
+Kal Ho Naa Ho led the ceremony with 12 nominations, followed by Munna Bhai M.B.B.S. with 9 nominations, Baghban and Koi...
+Mil Gaya with 8 nominations each, and Tere Naam with 7 nominations.

 Kal Ho Naa Ho won 13 awards, including Best Film, Best Actress (for Preity Zinta), Best Supporting Actor (for Saif Ali Khan) and Best Supporting Actress (for Jaya Bachchan), thus becoming the most–awarded film at the ceremony.

 Other multiple awards winners included Koi...
 Mil Gaya with 5 awards, Munna Bhai M.B.B.S. with 4 awards and Ishq Vishk with 2 awards.

 In addition, movies receiving a single award included LOC Kargil (Best Sound Re–Recording), Jism (Best Female Playback Singer) and Janasheen (Best Villain).

 Preity Zinta received dual nominations for Best Actress for her performances in Kal Ho Naa Ho and Koi...
 Mil Gaya, winning for the former, her first and only win in the category.